kunleihe/openai-realtime-voice-template/README.md

-# Convo Book - Real-time Communication Hub
+# OpenAI Realtime API + React + FastAPI Starter

-A modern real-time communication application built with **React** frontend and **FastAPI** backend, featuring WebSocket connections and OpenAI integration for voice and text processing.
+A full-stack voice communication application template built with **React** frontend and **FastAPI** backend, featuring direct WebSocket connections to OpenAI's Realtime API for voice and text processing.
+Perfect as a starting point for building real-time voice applications.

 ## 🏗️ Project Structure